luisee2019/special-topics-labs-interview/README.md

 1. Bob makes his modifications on his local copy (either on the default `master` branch or on a branch specific for this change).
 1. Bob [pushes his changes](https://help.github.com/en/articles/pushing-to-a-remote) to his fork of the repo.
 At this point, Bob can log into GitHub and see his changes.
 He is now prepared to create a pull request.
 1. Bob [creates a pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) that is sent _to the original repo_ that Nancy helps to maintain.
 Note that this is different than what you will typically do.
 1. Nancy reviews Bob's change, providing feedback.
-Frequently, Bob will have to [update his pull request](https://stackoverflow.com/questions/9790448/how-to-update-a-pull-request-from-forked-repo) with more commits to address Nancy's concerns.
+Frequently, Bob will have to [update hi s pull request](https://stackoverflow.com/questions/9790448/how-to-update-a-pull-request-from-forked-repo) with more commits to address Nancy's concerns.
 1. Finally, Nancy is happy with Bob's pull request and [merges](https://help.github.com/en/articles/merging-a-pull-request) it into the authoritative `next-best-thing` repository.
 At this point she can decide whether she wants to keep Bob's full commit history, or "squash" it into a single commit.

 ## Getting Started: